XuehuaOvO/MPC_via_Diffusion_Model/README.md

 <!-- The trained diffusion models can generate multi-modal samples, allowing the system to select the best solution to address the control problem effectively. -->

-📌 Reference:
-This work is based in part on concepts and code from mpd-public (https://github.com/joaoamcarvalho/mpd-public) by João Carvalho.
-We thank the authors for making their implementation publicly available.

 ---